epfl-ada/ada-welovepandas-webpage/Data sources.md

 ---
-layout: default
+layout: page
+title: Data source
+subtitle: "'Unveiling insights from a tapestry of data'"
+background: '/'
 ---

-# Data source

 The data we are working with was gathered from the following two websites about beer lovers: